 Dried porcini mushrooms can be used to make sauces, soups and pasta dishes.
 Their earthy flavour profile adds such a great flavour to these dishes that you’ll wonder why you haven’t used them before.
 They also have a long shelf life, so you don’t have to stress about using them right away, but make sure to keep this one stocked in your Italian pantry.

-Learn how to cook different types of mushrooms
+Learn how to cook different types of mushrooms.

 Flour

 If you want to try your hand at making your own pasta or bread, then flour is essential to have in your Italian pantry.
 Keep an eye out for ‘hard flour’ and ‘soft flour.’
-Hard flour is perfect for making pasta and some types of bread, whereas the soft flour is great for making pastries and most types of bread.
-Semolina flour is simply a wheat flour; it works perfectly with egg yolks, butter and Parmigiano.
-This flour works best for making gnocchi, and is also great for keeping pizza bases loose.
+Hard flour is perfect for making pasta and some types of bread, whereas soft flour is great for making pastries and most types of bread.
+Semolina flour is simply wheat flour; it works perfectly with egg yolks, butter and Parmigiano.
+This flour works best for making gnocchi and is also great for keeping pizza bases loose.